drbothen/VRNano-Capstone/README.md

 ### Total Points Earned = 1600

+## Video Walk Through

+The Video Walk through is located at vid.theoremforge.com/

 ## Notes

 The source media has been removed for submission.

 All Media is currently being streamed from: vid.theoremforge.com

+This was compiled and ran on a Nexus 6 running android 6.0.1

 Unity Version: 2017.1.1f1
 Googlevr: 1.70.0